realtyeaseai/portfoliokathy/replit.md

-# Professional Portfolio Application
+# Virtual Business Card Application

 ## Overview

-This is a full-stack web application built with React/TypeScript frontend and Express.js backend.
-The application serves as a professional portfolio with virtual business card functionality, featuring modern UI components and a clean, responsive design.
+This is a single-page virtual business card application built with React/TypeScript frontend and Express.js backend.
+The application serves as a minimal, elegant digital business card for the founder/CEO, featuring a centered video showcase and interactive contact elements inspired by modern virtual card designs.

 ## System Architecture